-To connect a Mac that includes only a Mini DisplayPort, Thunderbolt port, or Mini-DVI port for video output to the projector's VGA video port, you need to obtain an adapter.
+- To project with audio from certain ports, you may need a commercially available audio cable compatible with your device.
+See your local computer or electronics dealer for purchase information. - To connect a Mac that includes only a Mini DisplayPort, Thunderbolt port, or Mini-DVI port for video output to the projector's VGA video port, you need to obtain an adapter.
 Contact Apple for compatible adapter options.

 You can purchase screens, other optional accessories, and replacement parts from an Epson authorized reseller.
 To find the nearest reseller, call 800-GO-EPSON (800-463-7766).
-Or you can purchase online at www.epsonstore.com (U.S. sales) or www.epson.ca (Canadian sales).
+Or you can purchase online at epsonstore.com (U.S. sales) or epson.ca (Canadian sales).